amirabbasasadi/toy-project-cv-physics-engine/README.md

-# toy-project-cv-physics-engine
-A toy project using OpenCV and PyMunk
+# A toy project using OpenCV, PyMunk and Mediapipe